Fishing in Clayton Ga

 What is the best time for fishing?

-Thanks to the hatches, Spring is the best time to fish at the Tallulah River.
+Thanks to the hatches, spring is the best time to fish at the Tallulah River.
 The water temperatures are the most optimal in the spring and fall days.
-The brown trout spawn during autumn, so this is a convenient time to find them in more significant amounts and catch them easily.
+The brown trout spawn during autumn, so it is convenient to find them in more significant amounts and catch them easily.

 Should I fish in summer and winter?

 Summer months are mostly alright for fishing.
-That’s because the water remains cool under the shade, attracting more species.
+The water remains cool under the shade, attracting more species.
 Naturally, the winter months are the least recommendable for fishing.